On the Reliability of Cue Conflict and Beyond: Additional Experiments

 To verify whether \ours's shape and texture cues capture genuine information relevant to shape and texture, we compare them against reliable proxies.
-Specifically, we extracted depth maps to represent 3D shapes following \citet{yang2024depth}, and generated textures free from grid artifacts following \citet{efros2023image}.
+Specifically, we extracted depth maps to represent 3D shapes following Yang \etal~\cite{yang2024depth}, and generated textures free from grid artifacts following Efros and Freeman~\cite{efros2023image}.
 To ensure a comprehensive evaluation, we utilized all 6$k$ source images used in constructing the \ours dataset for this extraction process.
 These extracted data serve as proxies for valid shape and texture signals, allowing us to evaluate the validity of the information captured by our cues.
-As in \Fref{fig:rb_proxy_corr}, the models' accuracies on these cues positively correlate with their respective proxy accuracies, demonstrating that \ours captures valid shape/texture signals.
+As in \cref{fig:rb_proxy_corr}, the models' accuracies on these cues positively correlate with their respective proxy accuracies, demonstrating that \ours captures valid shape and texture signals.